Thor Halvorssen (businessman)

-Background and career
+Early life and education

 Halvorssen, of Norwegian descent, is one of the four sons of a Norwegian businessman, Øystein Halvorssen.
-His father became the president of GMAC (now Ally Financial) in Venezuela before he began his own business operations, and also served as the Norwegian Crown's consul-general in Caracas from 1938.
+His father became the president of GMAC (now Ally Financial) in Venezuela before he began his own business operations, and also was the Norwegian Crown's consul-general in Caracas from 1938.
 According to the journalist Gaeton Fonzi, who wrote an investigative story about Halvorssen's life, he led the "jet-setting life style" of a "happy-go-lucky" son of a wealthy businessman.
-With his twin brother Olaf, he befriended Jerry Wolman, the owner of the Philadelphia Eagles football team.
-The three became partners in real estate transactions and night clubs.
-Halvorssen graduated from the University of Pennsylvania in 1966 and completed a Wharton School of the University of Pennsylvania MBA in 1969.
+With his twin brother Olaf, he befriended Jerry Wolman, the owner of the Philadelphia Eagles football team, with the three becoming partners in real estate transactions and night clubs.
+Halvorssen's father died while he attended University of Pennsylvania; Halvorssen graduated from the university in 1966 and completed a Wharton School of the University of Pennsylvania MBA in 1969.

+Business career

-After graduating, Halvorssen returned to Caracas to help run the family businesses.
-Halvorssen’s commercial activities were wide-ranging and included ownership of Venezuelan insurance company AXXA Corretaje de Seguros, and representation of international conglomerates Dunlop, Ericsson, and British Cellophane.
+After graduating, Halvorssen returned to Caracas and inherited the family businesses, often spending time at the Caracas Country Club or traveling internationally.
+Halvorssen’s activities were wide-ranging; he owned of Venezuelan insurance company AXXA Corretaje de Seguros and held representation positions at international conglomerates Dunlop, Ericsson, and British Cellophane.
 Halvorssen was also a real estate developer, owning the company that built the 350-room Melia Caribe hotel.

+Governmental career

+Head of CANTV

-President Carlos Andres Pérez was elected in 1974 and in 1977 appointed Halvorssen, then 34, president of the Venezuelan state-owned telephone company CANTV; Halvorssen served as president and CEO of CANTV from 1978 until Pérez completed his term.
-At 36, Halvorssen became involved in community service, working at Venezuela's largest grant-giving charitable foundation, the Dividendo Voluntario Para La Comunidad for six years and serving as its President from 1976–1979.
-He started a program to build sports facilities in the poorest barrios with a focus on baseball.
+President Carlos Andres Pérez was elected in 1974 and in 1977 appointed Halvorssen, then 34, president of the Venezuelan state-owned telephone company CANTV; Halvorssen was president and CEO of CANTV from 1978 until Pérez completed his term.
+While the head of CANTV, Halvorssen became more involved with the National Directorate of Intelligence and Prevention Services (DISIP).
+Halvorssen has said that in the 1980s he had worked closely with Duane Clarridge, the chief of the CIA's Latin American operations.
+His son rejects that Halvorssen had a special relationship with the CIA.

-In the 1980s Halvorssen focused his financial support for victims of human rights violations in Central America that had been ignored during the proxy wars between the Soviet Union and the United States by co-founding the Caracas-based Romulo Gallegos human rights organization from where he took up the causes of Nicaragua’s Miskito Indians and focused on violations of human rights by Marxist rebel groups throughout Central American and Colombia.
-Halvorssen participated in the creation and financing of the “alternative human right forums” that began in Geneva in the early 1990s.
-Halvorssen served on the boards of the Andrei Sakharov Institute and headed the Pan-American committee of the International Society for Human Rights.